The Miami Dolphins established fine depth this offseason with one notable exception

 “At guard, I think we really wanted to get some depth in there,” Christensen said.
 “Now we have a bunch of guys who can swing inside and play center. … I feel good.
 I think we’ve got some good, solid players in there.
 I think the competition will be high, which always makes people better, and we’ll come out of the thing with, I think, a good, deep inside bunch, which will be great.”

 The Dolphins did good work in the depth department.
 No doubt.
-But there is one spot that could use some backup help now.
+But there is one spot that still could use some backup help now.

 The Dolphins have a budding star in Jay Ajayi at running back.
 So what happens if he has to miss multiple games?